 All of the above causes of pinched nerves can occur following a car accident; most commonly as a result of a whiplash injury.
 If you or someone you know has been involved in a car accident and are experiencing the symptoms of a pinched nerve, seek evaluation and treatment from a chiropractor.
 The doctors at Pro Chiropractic are well trained in evaluating, diagnosing and treating nerve injuries.
 Call today!

-If you or someone you know in the Gallatin Valley area is looking for a chiropractor or is suffering from a pinched nerve following a car accident, please call Dr. Shea Stark with Pro Chiropractic at 406-219-2462 to schedule an appointment in our Bozeman office.
-Dr. Stark is a board certified sports chiropractor and the author of this blog post.
-To learn more about Dr. Stark and the many benefits of chiropractic care, please visit our website: www.prochiromt.com.
+If you or someone you know in the Gallatin Valley area is looking for a chiropractor or is suffering from a pinched nerve following a car accident, please call Pro Chiropractic at 406-219-2462 to schedule an appointment in our Bozeman office.
+Our Doctors are board certified chiropractors.
+To learn more about the many benefits of chiropractic care, please visit our website: www.prochiromt.com.